aricodes-oss/raspberry-pico-go/README.md

 `tinygo` has a flash command, but I was unable to get it working with a PicoProbe (detailed [here](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) in appendix A, or page 64).

 The Makefile instead uses [`tinygo`](https://tinygo.org/) to build the binary, and [openocd](https://github.com/raspberrypi/openocd) to flash it using the picoprobe.

-## Why a goroutine/module setup for an LED blinker?

-I wanted to see if cooperative multitasking worked in `tinygo`, as well as module resolution.

-It does.